 Drake's history and legacy

-The decision to shutdown Drake was made with several factors in mind, to include environmental interests, changing needs of our system, the growing availability of renewable energy, the high maintenance costs of running aging coal-fired plants and the impact of anticipated regulation.
+The decision to shutdown Drake was made with several factors in mind, to include state-required emissions reductions and the high maintenance costs of running an aging coal-fired plant (approximately $200 million annually).